India Ratings upgrades Tata Steel to 'IND AA+'; outlook 'stable'

-Tata Steel (TSL) said that India Ratings and Research has upgraded the company's long-term issuer rating to 'IND AA+' from 'IND AA' with 'Stable' outlook.
+Tata Steel on Thursday said that India Ratings and Research has upgraded the company's long-term issuer rating to 'IND AA+' from 'IND AA' with 'stable' outlook.

 The ratings agency said that reducing exposure to loss-making overseas units, sustained positive free cash flows at European operations, leading to lower refinancing requirements at overseas group entities, and the consolidated adjusted net leverage falling below 2.0x, on a sustained basis, may lead to a positive rating action.

-However, sustained weak profitability of the European operations, substantial debt-led acquisitions and or higher-than-expected capex outflows, leading to the consolidated adjusted net leverage exceeding 3.0x, on a sustained basis, would lead to a negative rating action.
+However, sustained weak profitability of the European operations, substantial debt-led acquisitions and or higher-than-expected capex outflows, leading to the consolidated adjusted net leverage exceeding 3.0x, on a sustained basis, would lead to a negative rating action, Ind-Ra said.

 Tata Steel group is among the top global steel companies with an annual crude steel capacity of 33 million tonnes per annum.